WPDevelopers/embedpress/readme.txt

 - This plugin  includes PDF.js by Mozilla.
 - It also utilizes 3D FlipBook – PDF Flipbook WordPress by iberezansky.

+== Acknowledgements ==

+This plugin incorporates code from the following sources:
+- [PDF.js by Mozilla](https://github.com/mozilla/pdf.js/): Used for rendering PDF documents.
+- [PDF Flipbook WordPress by iberezansky](https://3dflipbook.net/): Used for creating the 3D flipbook effect.

 == Installation ==

 = Modern Way: =